Katniss394/Keras/README.md

 Linear Regression - Train a set of weights for a linear regression model.

-Claasification - Builds a NN to classify iris flowers and saves it to disk.
+Classification - Builds a NN to classify iris flowers and saves it to disk.

+Loading a model from disk - Load the iris classifier from a saved model.

 Image Classification - Builds a CNN for binary image classification (Cats and Dogs).